tanloong/neosca/README.md

 # frequency output: ./result.csv
 ```

 A `result.csv` file will be generated in the current directory.
-You can specify a different output filename using `-o`.
+You can specify a different output filename using `-o/--output-file`.

 ```sh
 nsca ./samples/sample1.txt -o sample1.csv